Directors' duties: Acting within powers

 Directors are also strictly charged to exercise their powers only for a proper purpose.
 For instance, were a director to issue a large number of new shares, not for the purposes of raising capital but to defeat a potential takeover bid, that would be an improper purpose.

 However, in many jurisdictions the members of the company are permitted to ratify transactions that would otherwise fall foul of this principle.
 It is also largely accepted in most jurisdictions that this principle should be capable of being abrogated in the company's constitution.

 Directors must exercise their powers for a proper purpose.
 While in many instances an improper purpose is readily evident, such as a director looking to feather his or her own nest or divert an investment opportunity to a relative, such breaches usually involve a breach of the director's duty to act in good faith.
 Greater difficulties arise where the director, while acting in good faith, is serving a purpose that is not regarded by the law as proper.

 The seminal authority in relation to what amounts to a proper purpose is the Privy Council decision of Howard Smith Ltd v.
 Ampol Ltd. The case concerned the power of the directors to issue new shares.
 It was alleged that the directors had issued a large number of new shares purely to deprive a particular shareholder of his voting majority.
 The court rejected an argument that the power to issue shares could only be properly exercised to raise new capital as too narrow, and held that it would be a proper exercise of the director's powers to issue shares to a larger company to ensure the financial stability of the company, or as part of an agreement to exploit mineral rights owned by the company.
 If so, an incidental result (even desirable) that a shareholder lost his majority, or a takeover bid was defeated would not itself make the share issue improper.
 But if the sole purpose was to destroy a voting majority, or block a takeover bid, that would be an improper purpose.

-Not all jurisdictions recognised the "proper purpose" duty as separate from the "good faith" duty however.